 After growing wary of the super influx of people moving to Austin, along with a skyrocketing cost of living, and historic venues losing their grounds, 2013 marked an end to Cecil’s Texas residency.
 He then moved back to the mountains of Tennessee just south of Nashville.

-In 2015 Cecil began his first european tour performing to rowdy audiences in Spain, Italy, Croatia, Germany, Finland, Scotland, and France annually to date with more countries being added.
+In 2015 Cecil began his first european tour performing to rowdy audiences across the continent.
 2015 also marked The 1st Annual Great American Honkytonk Revival.
 A festival held over Labor Day Weekend featuring camping/music put on by Cecil & Family on the Cumberland Plateau in Whitwell TN.
 The festival has been held annually since.

 2016 found Cecil in Studio again with Jeff Coppage behind the helm who produced his first record pumping out a massive 16 Song album titled “American Outlaw”, with all but two tracks written by Moore, and one Co-Written with Roger Alan Wade.

 In Spring 2019 Cecil got a call from longtime friend and hero David Allan Coe to play lead guitar, and sing backup with him.
 While he was originally only supposed to play with DAC during Spring Daytona Bike Week, David & wife Kimberly requested that Moore stay on with them as long as possible.
 Obligated by contract Cecil had to get back to his own Performances in July of 2019.
 Cecil has opened many shows with DAC before, during, and after his tenure with the legend, including his 80th birthday party at Smoky Mtn Harley-Davidson’s venue The Shed in September 2019.